paulipa/sico-wiki/services/programs/war-response-program.md

 —Description of the Dark Arts

 # HS War Response Program
-Welcome to Defence Of The Dark Arts. **This corporation is the primary fast response military corporation for the silent coalition.** While its members are mainly alpha alt (alternative) characters with low skill points and very narrow skills to only fly the current doctrines, it may also be joined with older or omega accounts.
+Welcome to Defence Of The Dark Arts. **This corporation is the primary fast response military corporation for the LinkNet community.** While its members are mainly alpha alt (alternative) characters with low skill points and very narrow skills to only fly the current doctrines, it may also be joined with older or omega accounts.

 > The primary purpose for this corporation is to serve as a response fleet for the initial aggressions against our structures or allies.
 {.is-info}

-**The characters in the corporation are alt characters in alpha state.** The idea behind this is that anyone in the coalition is able to make a new alpha character and help us in our war efforts to protect the assets we have without the need to dangering their main character or the need to move around in space.
+**The characters in the corporation are alt characters in alpha state.** The idea behind this is that anyone in the community is able to make a new alpha character and help us in our war efforts to protect the assets we have without the need to dangering their main character or the need to move around in space.

 > We are encouraging all of our members to make a new alpha account to this corporation even if they do not plan to keep the skill plan active as in an event of hostile aggressions against us we will need to have a fast response fleet ready.
 {.is-success}